felixchenier/limitedinteraction/README.md

 This module is designed to be a limited but extra-easy option to interact with a user without even thinking about what is a GUI.
-It has no dependencies and should work out of the box in any situation where the python interpreter is run locally*.
+It has no dependencies and should work out of the box in any situation where the python interpreter is run locally.
 It is based on tkinter, but since it starts its own processes, it can be run conjointly with any other backend (Qt, wxwindows, etc.).

-Please note that this module won't work in remote jupyter sessions or in REPL environments, since in these cases, python is not running locally.

 ## Usage ##